 What are the best fishing lakes in California?
 Well, let’s just take a look…

 Another beautiful lake with lots of cool fishing diversity!
 Into landlocked kings?
 Almanor is your place.
 How about chunky rainbows and braggin’ sized brown trout?
-Lake Almanor’s got plenty of those, too.
+Lake Almanor’s got plenty of those, too (learn the guides’ secret method for catching big fish at Almanor).
 As a sweet little bonus cherry on top, the lake also plays host to a very nice population of smallmouth bass.

 Generally speaking, the trout fishing is best in the spring, winter and fall, though the action also heats up in early summer when the Hex hatch comes off.
 Speaking of that, fly anglers have been finding that the dry fly smallie fishing is also very good at that time.
 The scenery here is also a big plus and there are lots of amenities in nearby Chester — not to mention plenty of cool things to do in the surrounding area.
 A great spot for a family vacation!

 For more info: Big Daddy’s Guide Service

 What can I say?
 The surrounding scenery here is unmatched (duh!).
 Snowy peaks on all sides and that oh-so-blue water.
 Certainly, a trip on Lake Tahoe is well worth the price of admission without ever wetting a line — but it does kick out some amazingly good fishing, too.
 The mackinaw bite all year long here and can reach some impressive sizes – the lake record is 37 pounds!
 Trolling and jigging are the main methods of take.
 Check out our Mackinaw Jigging 101 article for tips.